-Regards d'artistes, exhibition of contemporary works on the Shoah
+Regards d'artistes, exhibition of contemporary works on the Holocaust

-After the success of the exhibition Shoah and Comic strip which showed how the 9th art had gradually invested the question of genocide, the Memorial offers a focus on contemporary artistic creation.
-Indeed, after the war, many artists choose to engage the public on genocide and modes of memory representation, and beyond that, on the disappearance of the individual.
+After the success of the exhibition Shoah and Comics which showed how the 9th art had gradually invested the issue of genocide, the Memorial offers a focus on contemporary artistic creation.
+Indeed, after the war, many artists chose to question the public about genocide and the modes of representation of memory, and beyond that, about the disappearance of the individual.

-For the first time since its reopening in 2005, the Mémorial de la Shoah offers the entirety of its temporary exhibition space to contemporary artistic creation, with 5 works, installations from French contemporary art figures: Sylvie Blocher (with Gérard Haller), Arnaud Cohen, Natacha Nisic, Esther Shalev-Gerz, as well as a proposal from the historian Christian Delage.
+For the first time since its reopening in 2005, the Shoah Memorial offers its entire temporary exhibition space dedicated to contemporary art, with 5 works, installations inspired by figures of French contemporary art: Sylvie Blocher (with Gérard Haller), Arnaud Cohen, Natacha Nisic, Esther Shalev-Gerz, as well as a proposal by the historian Christian Delage.

 Learn more